Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-oms-wip.md

 This will be a sidecar that will watch files on Azure Files, and will use 4 environment variables.

+* `LOG2OMS_WORKSPACE_ID` This is the workspace ID of Log Analytics.
+* `LOG2OMS_WORKSPACE_SECRET` This is the secret of your workspace, you can find it from "Advanced Settings" in Azure portal.
+* `LOG2OMS_LOG_FILE` This is the log file to tail and upload.
+Right now only support 1 file, in nginx case, this will be `access.log`
+* `LOG2OMS_LOG_TYPE` This is the table you want logs upload to.
+Note that LogAnalytics will add a postfix `_CL` to this name. so if we have `nginx` here, in LogAnalytics the table will be `nginx_CL`.

 We will have a sample app that will emit a file, and the sidecar log2oms will push the file to Log Analytics.

 ## TODOs